ujjwalguptaofficial/fortjs-doc/docs/deployment.md

 ---
 sidebar_position: 17
 title: "Deployment"
-keywords: [deploy, instructions, fortjs, node]
+keywords: [deploy, instructions, Fort.js, Node.js]
-description: "Deployment note in nodejs using fortjs"
+description: "Deployment note in Node.js using Fort.js"
 ---

 # Deployment Best Practice

-Few things to note when you are deploying your app to production -
+When deploying your app to production, consider the following best practices:

+- **Run a Production Build:**
-* Run build for production by using the command - `npm run deploy` or `yarn deploy` .
-This will generate a production build of your code & files will be in dist folder.
-So when you want to start the app, you need to run this command - `node bin/app.js`
+  Use the command `npm run deploy` or `yarn deploy` to generate a production build in the `dist` folder.
+To start the app in production, use `node dist/app.js`.

-* When runing app in production, make sure "NODE&#95;ENV" is production.
-Multiple optimization like caching of views, compressing development error message etc. takes place when "NODE&#95;ENV" is production.
-Check out this link to know how to setup NODE&#95;ENV <a href="https://stackoverflow.com/a/9204973/4393136">https://stackoverflow.com/a/9204973/4393136</a>
+- **Set "NODE_ENV" to "production":**
+  Ensure that the "NODE_ENV" environment variable is set to "production" when running the app.
+This triggers optimizations such as caching views and compressing development error messages.
+Learn how to set up "NODE_ENV" [here](https://stackoverflow.com/a/9204973/4393136).

+- **Customize Error Pages:**
-* Customize the error page by using customize error handler.
-For info about how to customize, visit this link - [custom error handler/](/docs/advanced/customize-error.md)
+  Customize the error page using a [custom error handler](/docs/advanced/customize-error.md).

+- **Configure Logger:**
+  Set up your logger to save logs in a persistent file or another suitable storage.

+- **Use a Process Manager:**
+  Employ a process manager like PM2, Forever, etc., to run your app.

+- **Implement Compression:**
-* Use compression - you can configure any third party library for compression in a wall component.
-But better to configure the compression in the reverse proxy server like - nginix etc. Reverse proxy can be used for multiple purposes like - caching request, compression etc.
+  While you can configure any third-party library for compression in a wall component, it's recommended to configure compression in the reverse proxy server (e.g., Nginx).
+A reverse proxy server can serve multiple purposes, such as caching requests and compression.

-## Handling crash

-### App Crash :-

-Nodejs app is stopped when an exception is not handled and in this situation your website will be down until you restart the app again.

-For solving this - **Use a process manager** .
-Process managers can be used for other purposes too like -

-* Configure to improve performance,
-* Checking runtime performance & resource consumption etc.

-Some of the famous process managers are - PM2, Forever, StrongLoop etc.

-### Server Crash :-

-When server crash & it restarts, your app should restart too.
-But that don't happens until you configure it.

-You can hook your app to os init system or configure your process manager to os init system.
-We will recommend to configure your app with process manager.